 San Bernardino confronts a deficit that has reached $45.8 million on a general fund of $129.4 million and would probably run out of money before the end of the state-required 60-day negotiation period, Andrea Travis-Miller, the interim city manager, said July 16.
 The emergency declaration lets the city skip mediation under California law.

 San Bernardino has depleted its general-fund reserves, lost access to capital markets, has had its credit lines frozen by Wells Fargo & Co.
-(WFC) and must pay cash for goods and services, according to Morris and Travis-Miller.
+(WFC:US) and must pay cash for goods and services, according to Morris and Travis-Miller.
 Also, the city faces a $3.4 million payment for employee pensions on July 20.

 Councilwoman Virginia Marquez said even the company that provides coffee to City Hall is no longer accepting credit.
 She joined the majority in authorizing the court filing, which councilmen Chas Kelley and John Valdivia voted against.